alexyuly/chil/README.md

 #### 2.1.2 Null

 The type of data which is constrained to the value of JSON `null` is expressed as `null`.
+The concept of "null" has no significance with a data-flow framework like Chil, so please don't introduce null into greenfield systems.
+Nulls exist for legacy use only, and because the compiler outputs CIC (Chil intermediate code) which relies on JSON.

 #### 2.1.3 True or false